puhundrik/frontend-nanodegree-feedreader/README.md

 * Download [zip-file](https://github.com/puhundrik/udacity_feedreader_testing/archive/master.zip) with repository, unpack the files to any folder

 Then just open index.html file in your favourite browser.
+When the page completes to load the results of the tests will appear at the bottom of the page.

 ## REQUIREMENTS

 1. Browser with JavaScript enabled.
-2. Internet connection to load external scripts and fonts.
+2. Internet connection to load feeds, external scripts and fonts.